thatsme4now/btc-tracking/README.md

 Parts of this project were developed with AI assistance (Claude).
 No legal disclosure requirement applies — noted here for transparency.

 ---
+## ⚠️ Public Deployment Notice

+This application is designed for private, self-hosted use.
+If you expose your instance publicly (reverse proxy, port forwarding, cloud hosting, etc.), **you** become the legal operator/provider of that public service under applicable laws (e.g., EU/German telemedia and data protection law, including GDPR).
+This includes any obligation to provide an imprint (*Impressum*) and a privacy policy for your public instance.

+The author provides this software "as is" and is not responsible for how individual users choose to deploy or expose it.
+---

 ## License